-Rumba applications contain tools that help end users attain a higher level of efficiency by eliminating timeconsuming file and application manipulation.
+Rumba+ applications contain tools that help end users eliminate time-consuming file and application manipulation.
 For example, with these tools, users can copy from a host database and paste to another application, like a spreadsheet or word processor.
-The Paste Link facility automatically updates the data in a Windows application whenever both it and a Rumba session to the host are open.
+The Paste Link facility automatically updates the data in a Windows application whenever both it and a Rumba+ session to the host are open.